-If you have any questions while completing the electronic form, or after the form has been submitted, please contact the main number of the STO Insurance Division at (410) 260-7684.
+If you have any questions while completing the electronic form, or after the form has been submitted, please feel free to contact the main number of the STO Insurance Division at (410) 260-7684.

 The STO Insurance Division is available Monday through Friday from 8:00 A.M. to 5:00 P.M.
-The office is closed weekends, official state holidays and any days impacted by severe weather events.
+The office is closed on Saturday, Sunday, official state holidays and any days impacted by severe weather events.

 If you do not have access to a computer, the NOC can be sent US Postal mail.
 Please contact the STO Insurance Division to request one be mailed.
 You are required to fully complete the entire form.
 The executed form may be faxed or mailed to the Treasurer’s Office.
 We must receive the form fully completed before proceeding with the investigation into your claim.